GBAF Logo

 Add as preferred source on Google

-LONDON/TOKYO, June 1 (Reuters) - The economic shock from the Iran war hit European factories last month, suppressing demand for their goods and pushing up raw material costs at the fastest rate in four years, although their Asian peers saw activity expand due to stockpiling, surveys showed on Monday.
+LONDON/TOKYO/WASHINGTON, June 1 (Reuters) - The economic shock from the Iran war hit European factories last month, suppressing demand for their goods and pushing up raw material costs at the fastest rate in four years, although their U.S. and Asian peers saw activity expand due to stockpiling with global supply chains under strain from the conflict, surveys showed on Monday.

-The U.S.-Israeli conflict with Iran, which began in late February, has upended trade, rattled financial markets and raised concerns over global energy supplies, particularly through the Strait of Hormuz, a key route for oil and gas shipments.
+The U.S.-Israeli led conflict, which began in late February, has upended trade, rattled financial markets and raised concerns over global energy and other commodity supplies, particularly through the Strait of Hormuz, a key route for oil and gas shipments.

 Monday's surveys came after the heads of the International Energy Agency, International Monetary Fund, World Bank and World Trade Organization warned the war was straining global energy supplies.